-The plug-ins included in our Vocal Chain Bundle are able to effectively process vocals and repair sound integrity problems in almost any audio track.
-Today, we’re going to put the Vocal Chain Bundle to the test by creating a beat with vocal sounds and objects recorded on a laptop microphone, using Nectar 3, VocalSynth 2, and RX 7 Elements to polish the recordings.
-Afterward, we’ll perform some audio editing, sampling, and light processing to create a viable beat.
+The plug-ins included in our Vocal Bundle are able to effectively process vocals and repair sound integrity problems in almost any audio track.
+Today, we’re going to put the Vocal Chain Bundle to the test by creating a beat with vocal sounds and objects recorded on a laptop microphone, using Nectar 3 and VocalSynth 2 to polish the recordings.
+Afterward, we’ll perform some audio editing with RX Elements, do some sampling, and light processing to create a viable beat.
 Listen to the final result below, and read on to see how we got there!

 A quality mic will drastically improve your results, but even today we can improve our recording environment.
 I’ve made sure that I’m recording in a quiet and relatively insulated room to minimize room noise in the recording.
 For vocal recording, I’ve also placed a pop filter in front of my laptop microphone to control plosive sounds (just as insurance, as my vocal samples in this beat don’t have any plosive sounds).